Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 Deepmind AlphaStar defeats top human players at StarCraft II, a complex Real-Time Strategy (RTS) game~\citep{Vinyals2019AlphaStar}.
 Deepmind has achieved human-level performance in Catch The Flag~\citep{Jaderberg2019}.
 OpenAI Five defeats good human players at Dota 2~\citep{OpenAI2019}. \cite{Baker2020HideSeek} show emergent strategies with a self-supervised autocurriculum in hide-and-seek.
-Such achievements in multi-player games show the progress in mastering tactical and strategical team plays.
+There are recent achievements in Hanabi~\citep{BARD2020103216, Lerer2020}, Diplomacy~\citep{Bakhtin2021}, DouDizhu~\citep{Jiang2019Dou, Zha2021Dou}, Mahjong~\citep{Li2020mahjong}, etc. Such achievements in multi-player games show the progress in mastering tactical and strategical team plays.

 Games correspond to fundamental problems in AI, computer science, and many real life scenarios.
 Each of the above represents a big family of problems and the underlying techniques can be applied to a large number of applications.
 Single agent decision making is by nature widely applicable.
 AlphaGo series papers mention the following application areas: general game-playing, classical planning, partially observed planning, scheduling, and constraint satisfaction.
 DeepStack paper mentions: defending strategic resources and robust decision making for medical treatment recommendations.
 Libratus paper mentions: business strategy, negotiation, strategic pricing, finance, cybersecurity, military applications, auctions, and pricing.